How to pick the right type of sales enablement software

 Remember, sales success starts with the right content and relevant guidance in one place.

-Alright, having easy access to sales content is important.
+Right, having easy access to sales content is important.
 But what about the quality of that content?
-Statistics show that 95% of salespeople want more content.
-Content that will help them position better, and sell more.
+Statistics show that 95% of salespeople want more content that will help them position themselves better and sell more.

 Your marketing team is already building a ton of content.
 Why do sales reps need more?

 Isn’t it obvious?
-As we said before, 65% of that content goes to waste, and it is only the 5% that is used at a high frequency!
+As we said, 65% of that content goes to waste, and only 5% is used frequently!
 Make sure that your marketing team channels their efforts into building effective sales content that your sales reps will love using.
-But how?

-Now that you have amazing content that is very easy to be found by your sales reps, it is time to send it to your prospects.
+Now that you have amazing content that your sales reps can easily find, it’s time to send it to your prospects.

 But after you hit the send button, you never know what happens on the customer side.
 Did they receive your document?
 Did they review it?
 Did they send it to someone else?
 Understanding how your prospects engage with your sales content is a huge part of sales enablement.

-Sales enablement technology allows you to get real-time notifications when prospects engage with your content.
+Sales enablement technology lets you get real-time notifications when prospects engage with your content.
 So you can see when, where, and how people engage with your sales documents.

-• You can clearly see who’s involved in the deal.
-So you know if you’re moving closer to a decision-maker, or getting blocked by a hidden gate-keeper.
+• You can see who’s involved in the deal.
+So you know if you’re moving closer to a decision-maker or getting blocked by a hidden gatekeeper.

 • With page-by-page analytics, you can find out what matters most to your prospects.